10krhinooo/Hali-ya-Hewa/README.md

 # Hali ya Hewa

 **Hali ya Hewa** is an AI-powered Telegram chatbot that delivers personalized, location-specific climate change data and insights.
-Built using cutting-edge technologies like Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), and a robust Spring Boot backend, ClimateChat is designed to keep you informed about the local impacts of climate change.
+Built using cutting-edge technologies like Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), Langchain, and a robust Spring Boot backend, ClimateChat is designed to keep you informed about the local impacts of climate change.

 ## Features